rocket-pool/RPIPs/assets/rpip-xx/rewards-calculation-spec.md

 ### Calculating Consensus Reward Bonuses

-#### calculateMinipoolBonus
+#### getMinipoolBonus
-Consider the following calculations as the function `calculateMinipoolBonus(rewardBaseFee, rewardBond, rewardStartTime, rewardEndTime)`.
+Consider the following calculations as the function `getMinipoolBonus(rewardBaseFee, rewardBond, rewardStartTime, rewardEndTime)`.

 For each minipool, define the slot limits within which the reward bonus is to be paid out.
 ```go